jiajiexiao/SeqInfer/README.md

 ## Installation
 You can install `SeqInfer` using pip:

 `pip install seqinfer`

-Or
+You can also install any branch directly from git repo as the following example:

 `pip install git+https://github.com/jiajiexiao/seqinfer.git`

 ## Usage

-To use SeqInfer, simply import the desired modules from the `seqs` and `learners` sub-packages.
+To use SeqInfer, simply import the desired modules from the `seq` and `infer` sub-packages.

 For example, you can prepare the data as below:
 ```python